gclxry/GdiChecker/README.md

 GdiChecker
 ==========

-a tool for debug gdi leaks
+a tool for debug gdi leaks.

+want to know more,please see my blog:http://blog.gclxry.com/ .